paumel/laravel-learning-roadmap/README.md

 sail php artisan migrate --seed
 ```

----
-You can specify app port by adding APP_PORT variable in your .env file (default port - 80).
+*You can specify app port by adding APP_PORT variable in your .env file (default port - 80).*

-You can specify database port by adding FORWARD_DB_PORT variable in your .env file (default port - 3306).
+*You can specify database port by adding FORWARD_DB_PORT variable in your .env file (default port - 3306).*
----

 You are good to go - http://localhost or http://localhost:APP_PORT